tweag/nickel/rfcs/007-bytecode-interpreter.md

 [call-by-push-value](https://www.cs.bham.ac.uk/~pbl/papers/thesisqmwphd.pdf)(CBPV)
 as a guideline to handle both strict and non-strict evaluation in the same VM.

-Computations correspond to a sequence of bytecode instructions.
-Values are heap-allocated data.
-CPBV's `return`, `thunk` and `force` are implemented by eponymous instructions:
+CBPV's computations correspond to a sequence of bytecode instructions.
+CBPV's values are heap-allocated data.
+CPBV's `return`, `thunk` and `force` primitives are implemented by eponymous instructions:

 - `return` instruction is used to return a value from a computation and will in effect push this value on the stack.
 - `thunk` turns a suspended computation to a value by allocating a closure, and pushes it on the stack
 - `force` saves the current continuation, grabs the top of the stack, expects a closure, and enters it.